 In the meetings of party's state parliamentary board, no name was discussed in relation with the Gandhinagar seat.
 The move likely signals the end of Advani era.

-The party will go all out to retain all 26 seats from Gujarat and repeat the 2014 performance, more so after its comparatively poor show in the 2017 assembly elections.
-Then the tally stood at 99 in 182-member assembly.
+The party will go all out to retain all 26 seats from Gujarat and repeat the 2014 performance, more so after its comparatively poor show in the 2017 assembly elections when the tally stood at 99 in 182-member assembly.

-Shah contesting from Gandhinagar is also seen as a move to kill two birds with one stone.
-Not only will Shah be able to monitor closely the other 25 seats, he will also be able to keep a close watch on the functioning of the Gujarat government.
+Shah contesting election from Gandhinagar is also seen as killing two birds with one stone.
+Not only will Shah be able to monitor closely the other 25 seats of Gujarat, he will also be able to keep a close watch on the functioning of the Gujarat government.

-Party leaders feel that with Shah contesting from Gujarat, it is almost certain Modi will not contest for a second seat from the same state, and would instead prefer a state where the BJP needs a boost.
+Party leaders feel that now that Shah is contesting from Gujarat, it is almost certain Modi will not contest from the same state and would instead prefer to contest on a second seat from a state where the BJP needs a boost.

-Shah is a heavyweight and has risen to the party president level after a long journey as a booth level worker, MLA, minister and the party in-charge for Uttar Pradesh.
+Shah is a heavyweight and has risen to the party president level after a long journey from a booth level worker, to MLA, minister, a position in the party at the centre, and the party in-charge for the BJP in Uttar Pradesh.

 In the recent past, there was controversy surrounding his only son, Jay.
 It was alleged that the wealth of the company that Jay owned had increased manifold after the NDA came to power.
-Jay had denied the allegations and filed a defamation case against the media organisation.
+Jay had denied the allegations and filed a defamation case.

 The Congress candidate for Gandhinagar is yet to be announced.